square/terraform-provider-anomalo/docs/resources/check.md

 page_title: "anomalo_check Resource - terraform-provider-anomalo"
 subcategory: ""
 description: |-
 An Anomalo check.
 Closely maps to the check object in the Anomalo API.
-Note that updating system checks (checks with negative IDs) is not supported by the Anomalo API and thus is not supported by this resource.
+Updating system checks (checks with negative IDs) is not supported by the Anomalo API and thus is not supported by this resource.
 ---

 # anomalo_check (Resource)

 An Anomalo check.
 Closely maps to the check object in the Anomalo API.
-Note that updating system checks (checks with negative IDs) is not supported by the Anomalo API and thus is not supported by this resource.
+Updating system checks (checks with negative IDs) is not supported by the Anomalo API and thus is not supported by this resource.

 ## Example Usage